Fundeluk/nswi041-exams/seminar-work.md

 7. The student reviews the filtered list of exam terms.

 **Potential Issues:**
+- In step 1, the student encounters difficulty logging into the system and the error occurs on the screen.

-1. In step 5, there are no exam terms that meet the selected filtering criteria, resulting in no exams being displayed.
+- In step 5, there are no exam terms that meet the selected filtering criteria, resulting in no exams being displayed.
-2. In step 5, the student attempts to filter exams for a subject they are not enrolled in, leading to an error message.
+- In step 5, the student attempts to filter exams for a subject they are not enrolled in, leading to an error message.

 **Preconditions:**